inductiva/inductiva/tutorials/simulators/CP2K.md

 regular desktop processors, prioritizing energy efficiency and density over raw speed.

-However, increasing the number of vCPUs on this cloud machine can improve this result.
+However, increasing the number of vCPUs on the cloud machine could enhance performance.

 ### Scaling Up Your Simulation